 Prehospital in trauma is not ready for prime time.
 Although there was no statistical difference, the 5% higher mortality in the plasma group in this trial is concerning.
 This study doesn’t alter any of the comments I made after PAMPer.
 I am still skeptical of the entire concept of balanced transfusion, but I also remain hopeful.

-Justin Morgenstern.
-Another trial of prehospital plasma for trauma (COMBAT), First10EM, 2018.
+Morgenstern, J. Another trial of prehospital plasma for trauma (COMBAT), First10EM, September 25, 2018.
 Available at: